A form of Double Standard (though probably one of the most justified).

 However in a later episode, everyone even someone with a girlfriend like Stan can say "fag" without being bleeped due to those bikers.
 So because of this it's unknown if Jimbo is gay or not.

 On With Apologies to Jesse Jackson, South Park parodies the infamous Wheel of Fortune "Clam Digger" moment.
 Stan's dad was a contestant on Wheel of Fortune and, in the bonus round had the clue "People who annoy you" and the letters on the board read "N_GGERS".
 Obviously nervous about what the fallout will be, he repeatedly verified that he was allowed to say "it", then dropped the only word he could think of, "niggers", without realizing that the answer was "NAGGERS".
 He's soon branded the "Nigger Guy" by everyone after saying the word on national television.
-It pisses him off so much, he rallies the public together to amend the Constitution and make it illegal to say the phrase ever again.
+It pisses him off so much, he gets the help of other "nigger guys" such as Michael Richards (who claims the infamous Laugh Factory incident was him trying to go for shock value) and rallies the public together to amend the Constitution and make it illegal to say the phrase ever again.

 In the episode, The F Word, the kids reappropriated fag to mean "people who make an ass out of themselves on motorcycles," Hilarity Ensues.